-STEP 1 - Review the outcomes of your information-gathering in the needs analysis.
+Step 1 - Review the outcomes of your information-gathering in the needs analysis.

-STEP 2 - Hang four flipcharts on the wall.
+Step 2 - Hang four flipcharts on the wall.
 Give each flipchart one category - Strengths, Weaknesses, Opportunities and Threats.
-Give the participants a set of blank cards or Post-Its.
-Ask them to identify as many points as they can for each category.
+Give the participants (members of the strategy team) a set of blank cards or Post-Its.

+Step 3 - Ask the participants to identify the most obvious or urgent points for each category.
+Use the sample questions in the outline to help you decide which key elements from your analysis belong under which heading.
 Write out one point per card and stick the card on the appropriate flipchart.